 When it’s time to start packing for your trip, use our Moab Utah Packing Lists for spring, summer, fall and winter.

-Use our Moab Utah Vacation Guide to determine the best time of year to visit the area.
+Check out our Moab Utah Vacation Guide to determine the things you want to do, and the best time of year to visit the area.

 The lists are fairly comprehensive and you may not need every item depending on your type of travel or the things you will do.
 Make modifications to the Moab packing checklists as needed.